XRPL-Commons/2025-PBW-Onsite-Hackathon/README.md

 ### Stablecoin & DeFi Tools for Businesses
 - Cross-border payment tools using stablecoins on XRPL
-- Solving for the counterparty trust problem
+- Solving the counterparty trust problem
 - DeFi applications (lending, staking, automated payments)
 - Automation tools
 - Interoperability solutions between different chains using stablecoins as an anchor